hpcdgrie/vistle/module/insitu/InSitu/SenseiController.md

 [headline]:<>
 ## Purpose
-This module is used to connect to a simulation via the SENSEI in-situ interface.
+This module is used to connect to a simulation via the Catalyst II or the SENSEI in-situ interface.

 ## Data Preparation